 -

-Don't develop a header or navigation on your custom page.
-The Guide team of your account sets these.
+Avoid developing a header or navigation on your custom page.
+The Knowledge team of your account sets these features.
 The custom page inherits the current theme's header and navigation.

 -

-Place this page appropriately within the help center.
+Position this page appropriately within the help center.
 Like the functionality, the custom page exists outside the default help center schema.
-Users access these pages via links in any help center template or predefined page like your home page.
-Custom page URLs follow this format:
+Users reach these pages via links in any help center template or predefined pages like your home page.
+Custom page URLs look like this:

 https://{domain_name}/hc[/{locale}]/p/{page_name}